 Hwangnyeongsan Beacon Fire Station

 Right after he parked his car, we all got out and started to climb – I wasn’t expecting a climb haha, and the lot of us was starting to pant as we had to walk about 10 mins in.
-Our host was however in better condition than us.
-Haha
+DJ Kim was however in better condition than us.

 Pardon my night photography skills – I was still trying to adjust the settings xD and no tripod to work with